openfl/OpenFLDevelopersGuide/working-with-bitmaps/asynchronous-decoding-of-bitmap-images.md

 When you work with bitmap images, you can asynchronously decode and load the bitmap images to improve your application’s perceived performance.
 Decoding a bitmap image asynchronously can take the same time as decoding the image synchronously in many cases.
 However, the bitmap image gets decoded in a separate thread before the associated Loader object sends the COMPLETE event.
 Hence, you can asynchronously decode larger images after loading them.

-The ImageDecodingPolicy class in the flash.system package, allows you to specify the bitmap loading scheme.
+The ImageDecodingPolicy class in the openfl.system package, allows you to specify the bitmap loading scheme.
 The default loading scheme is synchronous.

 | **Bitmap Decoding Policy** | **Bitmap Loading Scheme** | **Description** |
 | --- | --- | --- |
 | ImageDecodingPolicy.ON_DEMAND | Synchronous | Loaded images are decoded when the image data is accessed. |
 | ImageDecodingPolicy.ON_LOAD | Asynchronous | Loaded images are decoded on load, before the COMPLETE event is dispatched. |

-**_Note:_ **_If the file being loaded is a bitmap image and the decoding policy used is ON_LOAD, the image is decoded asynchronously before the COMPLETE event is dispatched._
+**_Note:_** _If the file being loaded is a bitmap image and the decoding policy used is ON_LOAD, the image is decoded asynchronously before the COMPLETE event is dispatched._

 The following code shows the usage of the ImageDecodingPolicy class: